yoondoong/gulp-workshop/README.md

 Let's take it a step further.
 It's nice if we don't have to call browserSync every time we compile our pug file, right?
 Let's add browseSync into our `compile-pug` task like so:

-:rocket: At the end of the `compile-pug` method, add in the following:
+:rocket: Append another pipe inside the `compile-pug` method directly after `.pipe(gulp.dest('./public'))`:
 ```
 .pipe(browserSync.reload({
       stream: true,
     }));
 ```
 Now you can testing it!
-Let's change `h1 Hey there, CS52` to `h1 Welcome to the Gulp workshop!`.
-After you save the change, call `gulp compile-pug`again, the browser window will pop up, reflecting the change you just made!
+In the Pug file, let's change `h1 Hey there, CS52` to `h1 Welcome to the Gulp workshop!`.
+After you save the change, call `gulp compile-pug` again and call `gulp browserSync`.
+The browser window will pop up, reflecting the change you just made!

 -----